-As briefly introduced, the CSDP module is a component of the TMA educational offer that is fully integrated in its core programme.
+The CSDP module is a component of the TMA educational offer that is fully integrated in its core programme.
 Therefore, all Austrian cadets since 2010 are required to complete the module as a part of their third semester's academic education.
 Beyond the fact that CSDP is now a topic with which all the future military officers will be familiar with when commissioned, posted and sent to international operations, this means that Austria organises the CSDP module(s) every year.
-Therefore, the lessons learnt from this 2012 module, itself based on the lessons learnt from the experience acquired in 2010 and 2011, is expected to prepare the ground for a continuous running of these modules, not only for the Austrian organisers but also for the stakeholders like the European education and training institutions which have sent or will send students to the CSDP modules.
+Starting in 2013, with the organisation of a CSDP module only two weeks after the Austrian one, the Italian Army Application School followed this example and added the CSDP module to its curriculum.
+Therefore, the lessons learnt from this 2013 module, itself based on the lessons learnt from the experience acquired in 2010, 2011 and 2012, is expected to prepare the ground for a continuous running of these modules, not only for the organisers but also for the stakeholders such as the European education and training institutions which have sent or intend to send students to the CSDP modules.

-The Austrian experience of these modules is specific to many regards while it is not an exceptional event, but the regular organisation of a module of the TMA's academic programme.
+The Austrian experience of these modules is specific to many regards although it is not an exceptional event but the regular organisation of a module of the TMA's academic programme.
 When it comes to this characteristic, the process of external evaluation is inextricably connected to the sovereign specificities of the Austrian educational system.
-Even though it is not in the capacity of the external evaluator to assess them, it is important to report about these contextual elements in order to provide - perhaps not an exhaustive but a comprehensive - view on the organisation of the CSDP modules.
+Even though it is not in the capacity of the external evaluator to assess them, it is important to report about these contextual elements in order to provide - perhaps not an exhaustive but a comprehensive - view on the organisation of the CSDP module.

-The complete recognition of this acquis in the curriculum
+The complete recognition of these benefits in the curriculum

 Similar to the previous CSDP modules that were organised in Portugal, Spain and Greece, an objective of the Austrian organising team has been that this first contact with CSDP is recognised as a valuable experience in the training of the participants.
-Owing to the fact that this module is an integral component of the TMA's training programme and that the institution and its education fully comply with the prescriptions of the Bologna process, the award of European credits ECTS7 is compulsory when it comes to the Austrian participants.
+Owing to the fact that this module is a compound of the TMA's training programme and that the institution and its education fully comply with the prescriptions of the Bologna process, the award of European credits ECTS7 is compulsory when it comes to the Austrian participants.
 The TMA, as agreed by the Implementation Group of the European initiative for the exchange of young officers in December 2011, offered 2 credits to all the European participants while they have followed the same learning path.

-In addition, the Austrian cadets were all given, as will be further developed hereafter, a task related to the organisation of the seminar.
-Their ability to fulfil this task, which required dedication of both time and skills, together with their successful completion of the learning path is assessed and recorded as an element of their military curriculum.
-The different experiences of the first two years of the organisation of these modules in Austria demonstrate that the shape of CSDP module, as designed at the European level, nonetheless allows creativity in order to adapt to the national specificities of military higher education.
+In addition, the Austrian cadets were all given, as will be further developed hereafter, tasks related to the organisation of the seminar.
+Their ability to fulfil these tasks, which required dedication of both time and skills, together with their active participation in the discussions and their successful completion of the learning path is assessed and recorded as an element of their military curriculum.
+The different experiences of the first three years of the organisation of these modules in Austria demonstrate that the shape of CSDP module, as designed at the European level, nonetheless allows creativity in order to adapt to the national cultures and traditions in military higher education.